tradecloud/tradecloud-docs-api-v2/order/buyer/receive/README.md

 Tradecloud will send a purchase order response to the buyer when an order event has been triggered.

-## Choose the appropriate API to receive the order response message
+## Choose the appropriate API to receive an order response

 First choose either the webhook API or the polling API to receive order response messages: